 Huánuco was founded in 1539 by Spanish conquistador Gómez de Alvarado.
 The town’s Spanish roots can still be seen in the architecture of buildings and churches.
 What’s more, the area around Huánuco once hosted some of Peru’s earliest human settlements; some extremely old ruins were found nearby at Kotosh and Lauricocha.
 Incan ruins and relics are scattered throughout the surrounding mountains.

-12 miles outside town are the Lagunas de Pichgacocha.
-These five waterfalls and lagoons can be reached on foot or by car and are very picturesque.
-There is also some hot springs outside Huánuco that can be visited.
+12 miles outside of town you can visit the Lagunas de Pichgacocha.
+These waterfalls and lagoons can be reached on foot or by car and are very picturesque.
+For more post-hike bliss, visit the nearby hot springs.